JinglinHan/Louvain-clustering/README.md

 ----------------------------------------------------------------------------------------------------------------------------------

-In the folder "compare", the code set compares the performances of Louvain algorithm with Kmeans.
+In the branch "compare", the code set compares the performances of Louvain algorithm with Kmeans.
 There is only minor difference between the m files here and those in the clustering folder, that is all the functions of plotting figure are commented because we don't need them here.